5 positive ways to prepare for labour

 4. Practise relaxation techniques

 "Learn some relaxation and breathing techniques.
-I didn't do a hypnobirthing course, but I bought a book and CD and it helped enormously with a long and unpleasant induction.
+I didn't do a hypnobirthing course, but I bought a book and it helped enormously with a long and unpleasant induction.
 Despite it ending in an emergency c-section, I felt I'd had the best possible labour experience up until then, under the circumstances."

 Meditation and visualisation can help you relax through pregnancy and during labour.
 Even if your labour doesn’t go the way you planned you may still be able to use the techniques you’ve learned.